In the Shadow of the Moon Parent Guide

-Why is In the Shadow of the Moon is rated PG for mild language, brief violent images and incidental smoking.
+Why is In the Shadow of the Moon rated PG?
+In the Shadow of the Moon is rated PG by the MPAA for mild language, brief violent images and incidental smoking.

 This interesting documentary holds profound messages and glimpses of history for young viewers, with few content concerns.
 Mild expletives and terms of deity are infrequently uttered during interviews, some secondary people are seen smoking in archival footage, and scenes show spacecraft exploding and crashing.
 Descriptions of astronauts in peril are heard, along with a discussion of the Apollo 1 disaster, which took the life of three astronauts.